Floer cohomology in the mirror of the projective plane and a binodal cubic curve: A tropical count of triangles

 which is parallel to $\dot{u}_2(q_{a+b,h})$, as it must be.
 This shows that we must attach a collection of tropical disks whose total weight is $s$.

-\item If the singularity of the affine structure occurs above $x$, then tropical disks propagate in the direction $(0,-1)$, but there is also the monodromy to be taken into account.
+\item If the singularity of the affine structure occurs above $x$, then tropical disks are line segments going down from the singularity to $x$ in the direction $(0,-1)$, but there is also the monodromy to be taken into account.
 First we must act on $\dot{u}_1(x)_L$ by the monodromy $M= $ to get

 Adding the vector $(0,-(k-s))$ to this, with $k = -a$, gives the same result as before for $\dot{u}_1(x)_R$.
 However, in this case we are attaching a collection of disks with total weight $(k-s)$.